The Way of Kings: Audiobook

 An audiobook version was released in August 2010 by Macmillan Audio, read by narrator team Kate Reading and Michael Kramer, who have also read several other books written by Sanderson, including The Wheel of Time series.
-A 5-part GraphicAudio version of The Way of Kings was released from March to July 2016.
 Reading and Kramer also recorded an audio version of the 2002 draft, The Way of Kings Prime.
 That version is freely available on the Dragonsteel website.

+A 5-part GraphicAudio version (a dramatized adaptation) of The Way of Kings was released between March and July 2016.

 Film

 In October 2016, the rights to the entire Cosmere universe were licensed by DMG Entertainment, though the rights on all Cosmere works besides The Stormlight Archive have since lapsed.
 DMG is fast-tracking an adaptation of The Way of Kings.
 Patrick Melton and Marcus Dunstan were hired as screenwriters.
 DMG founder Dan Mintz will produce the film, with Sanderson and Joshua Bilmes serving as executive producers.

 Video game

 A VR game, "The Way of Kings: Escape the Shattered Plains", developed by Arcturus Studios Inc, was released on March 2, 2018.